 I don't believe an adult could not understand the connection between rhetoric and possible inspiration.

-Between this strategy and the leaderless resistance organization of the right wing extremist cells, it's very easy to inspire lone wolf terrorists to action, all while keeping any real fingerprints or concrete connections to a minimum.
+Between this strategy and the leaderless resistance organization of the right-wing extremist cells, it's very easy to inspire lone wolf terrorists to action, all while keeping any real fingerprints or concrete connections to a minimum.

 It strains my credulity to imagine Alex hasn't been aware of this phenomenon for a long time.

-Because of the lies he told about his trip to the Bohemian Grove, he inspired a man to show up there heavily armed, intending to kill Grove attendees who Alex had convinced him were there worshipping the devil and possibly even sacrificing children to Moloch.
+Because of the lies he told about his trip to the Bohemian Grove, he inspired a man to show up there heavily armed, intending to kill Grove attendees who Alex had convinced him were there worshiping the devil and possibly even sacrificing children to Moloch.

-37-year-old Richard McCaslin, calling himself the Phantom Patriot, entered the Grove, explicitly hoping for a shootout.
+37-year-old Richard McCaslin, calling himself the Phantom Patriot, entered the grove explicitly hoping for a shootout.

 He told the San Francisco Chronicle, quote, I was expecting armed resistance, and I would have fired back if I was fired upon.

-When sheriff's deputies found him, he was armed with, quote, a double-barreled shotgun assault rifle hybrid, a two-foot-long sword, a.45 caliber pistol, a crossbow, a knife, and a handmade bomb launcher.
+When sheriff's deputies found him, he was armed with, quote, a double-barreled shotgun assault rifle hybrid, a two-foot-long sword, a .45 caliber pistol, a crossbow, a knife, and a handmade bomb launcher.

 So he, quote, spent a year collecting weapons and staking out the grove.